pyomeca/bioptim/README.md

 There are two ways to install Biorbd, to choose the better way for you please refer to the ReadMe file here : https://github.com/pyomeca/biorbd.

-Moreover, BiorbdViz is optional but can be useful to visualize your simulations.
-To install BiorbdViz please refer to the ReadMe file here : https://github.com/pyomeca/bioviz.
+Moreover, `bioviz` is optional but can be useful to visualize your simulations.
+To install `bioviz` please refer to the ReadMe file here : https://github.com/pyomeca/bioviz.

 The first hand dependencies (meaning that some dependencies may require other libraries themselves) are: rbdl-casadi (https://github.com/pyomeca/rbdl-casadi) with the casadi backend (https://web.casadi.org/), pandas (https://pandas.pydata.org/), numpy (https://numpy.org/), scipy (https://scipy.org/), matplotlib (https://matplotlib.org/), vtk (https://vtk.org/), PyQt (https://www.riverbankcomputing.com/software/pyqt), pyomeca (https://github.com/pyomeca/pyomeca), tinyxml (http://www.grinninglizard.com/tinyxmldocs/index.html) and Ipopt (https://github.com/coin-or/Ipopt).
 All these can manually be install using (assuming the anaconda environment is loaded if needed) `pip3` command or the Anaconda's following command.
 ```bash